MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/data-platform/designing-xbox-live-experiences.md

 ##  Leaderboards

 Leaderboards provide a way for gamers to rate themselves against other gamers for specific actions they can achieve in the game.
-Besides the social leaderboards in the GameHubs, we can configure Global Leaderboards to be used in game.
+Besides the social leaderboards in the GameHubs, you can configure Global Leaderboards to be used in-game.

-These are some of the Leaderboards we'll want to rank all of our users on:
+These are some of the Leaderboards to rank all of our users on:
 * Fastest lap time
 * Metadata: track where this happened
 * Metadata: car used